 When Dodson came to Abingdon, there was no vicarage.
 The banker William Bowles was mayor at the time, and there may have been some agreement between them.
 Bowles built a large house on land he leased at Lacies Court on what is now Bath Street, and in 1832 sold it to Dodson at half its cost as an official residence

 Much later, when Albert Park was laid out in the 1860s, an acre of freehold ground at the top of the crescent was granted for a vicarage.
 Dodson started building a large house, now No 17 Park Crescent and sub-divided, but unfortunately he died before it was ready.
 It was his successor, Alfred Pott, who was the first occupant.

 Dodson married in 1829 Mary Ann Wapshare, daughter of the rector of East Hendred.
 She died in 1833, leaving him with three infant daughters.
 In his last years, Dodson became disabled and blind and had to employ curates to carry out his duties.
 Nonetheless, when he died in August 1867, the town went into formal mourning.
 Shops were shut and the bells of all the churches rang continuously.
 He was to be buried with his wife at East Hendred, and as the funeral procession left Abingdon the mayor and corporation stood bare-headed at the town boundary on Drayton Road.

-Of the daughters, the oldest, Frances, remained unmarried, keeping a large house in Spring Road until she died at a ripe age in 1919.
+Of his daughters, the oldest, Frances, remained unmarried, keeping a large house in Spring Road until she died in 1919 at the age of eighty-nine.
 Mary and Emma both maintained the family tradition by marrying clergymen.
 In spite of the very moderate income from St Helen’s and heavy expenditures on his churches, on curates, and on charity, Dodson was able to leave his children well provided for.